Who can tell us how North Koreans really live?

 Charles Robert Jenkins.
-Does that name ring a bell?voting
+Does that name ring a bell?

 Jenkins is a North Carolina native whom I have wanted to meet for a long time.